 Various other devices will, at the very least, be able to access images.
 They can include TVs and streaming boxes running Android TV, like the Nvidia Shield, for example.
 Or the Google Nest Hub products that come with built-in screens, letting you display images on-demand, or as a screensaver.

-As of November 2020, Google changed its policies for how it will handle images going forward.
-Originally, Photos was entirely free from the outset, meaning Google didn’t charge you for storing an unlimited number of images that were lower than 16-megapixels in resolution.
-That won’t happen anymore as of June 1, 2021.
+As of June 1, 2021, Google changed its policies for how it handles images.
+For years, Photos was entirely free from the outset, meaning Google didn’t charge you for storing an unlimited number of images that were lower than 16-megapixels in resolution.

-If you own a Google Pixel smartphone (from version 1-5), you’re exempt from this storage change.
-You’ll continue to receive photo storage for free, even after the changes take effect next year.
+If you own a Google Pixel smartphone (from version 1-5), you’re exempt from this storage change, meaning you’ll continue to receive free photo storage for free, even with these latest changes taking effect.
 And it looks like that will be it, as Google won’t extend that perk to future Pixel releases, as reported by The Verge.

 Google charges $2.79/month for 100GB of cloud storage to start, or you could go with $3.99/month for 200GB, and all the way up to $13.99/month for 2TB.
 If you choose to pay on an annual basis, it’s $27.99 for 100GB, $39.99 for 200GB and $139.99 for 2TB.